Planning on having chicken for dinner but forgot to defrost it first? Air fryer frozen chicken breast is the answer!

 Once cooked, remove the chicken breasts from the air fryer and place them on a clean plate.

-You don’t have to do this step, but we would recommend it because it can make a difference.
+You don’t have to do this step, but we recommend it because it can make a difference.

 Storage Tips

 Chicken breast made in the air fryer keeps well in the fridge.
-Just be sure to wrap it in tin foil or place any leftovers in a sealed container.
-This will help it stay moist and keep it from drying out.
+Just be sure to wrap it well in aluminum foil or place leftovers in a sealed container.
+Consume the leftovers within 3-4 days.

 Related Recipes